 From the kitchen of Stephanie Knewasser.
 I started

-with this recipe from Taste of Home, then made some
+with a recipe from Taste of Home, then made some

 changes.
 It was an instant hit.
 I make 2 large

 pastries, but any size will do.
 Keep in mind, smaller

 danish may not take as long to bake.

 1/4 c milk, warmed